 The tragedies and life-altering events we have lived through have highlighted fundamental inequities and systemic issues that have been shouldered by communities of color and other marginalized communities for far too long.
 Now that we have seen it, we cannot unsee it, and we, as a community, must come together to use our power, talent, skill, and passion to make our community, our country, and our world more equitable and inclusive spaces.
-Even the recent guilty conviction in the George Floyd murder case doesn't bring full restoration; we must continue to fight for justice.
+We must continue to fight for justice.
 A daunting task?

 We need only to turn inward to start this journey.
 Let’s do it together.

 To start, click on the Padlet or scroll to the calendar below for a suggested activity per day for 21 days.
 If you use the Padlet, scroll down under each column and choose one activity per day, in any order.
 If you choose a book, this can span over several days.
 Further your understanding of power, privilege, supremacy, oppression, and equity.
 Doing something for 21 days straight is habit building, a step toward making social justice a guiding principle of your life.

 Click the graphics below for more details about the daily challenges.

 Interested in additional activities, tasks, and resources to challenge yourself?
 Visit the CRS 21 Day Equity Padlet for more!

 Charles River School is a PreKindergarten through Grade 8 independent school that honors the pursuit of academic excellence and the joy of childhood.
 We nurture each child by igniting curiosity, encouraging creativity, and cultivating intellectual engagement.
 Our graduates know themselves, understand others, and shape the future of our diverse world with confidence and compassion.